krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

 ## Physical Structure: Contiguous and Dispersed

 **During the execution of an algorithm, the data being processed is stored in memory**.
-The figure below shows a computer memory stick where each black square represents a memory space.
+The figure below shows a computer memory stick where each black square is a physical memory space.
 We can imagine memory as a vast Excel spreadsheet in which each cell can store data of a specific size.

 **The system accesses the data at the target location by means of a memory address**.
 As shown in the figure below, the computer assigns a unique identifier to each cell in the table according to specific rules, ensuring that each memory space has a unique memory address.
 With these addresses, the program can access the data stored in memory.

 ![Memory Stick, Memory Spaces, Memory Addresses](classification_of_data_structure.assets/computer_memory_location.png)

 !!! tip

-    It is worth noting that comparing memory to an Excel spreadsheet is a simplified analogy.
-The actual memory working mechanism is more complex, involving concepts such as address, space, memory management, cache mechanism, virtual and physical memory.
+    It's worth noting that comparing memory to an Excel spreadsheet is a simplified analogy.
+The actual working mechanism of memory is more complex, involving concepts like address space, memory management, cache mechanisms, virtual memory, and physical memory.

 Memory is a shared resource for all programs.
 When a block of memory is occupied by one program, it cannot be simultaneously used by other programs. **Therefore, considering memory resources is crucial in designing data structures and algorithms**.
 For instance, the algorithm's peak memory usage should not exceed the remaining free memory of the system; if there is a lack of contiguous memory blocks,  then the data structure chosen must be able to be stored in non-contiguous memory blocks.

-As illustrated in the figure below, **the physical structure reflects the way data is stored in computer memory and it can be divided into contiguous space storage (arrays) and non-contiguous space storage (linked lists)**.
-This physical structure determines how data is accessed, updated, added, deleted, etc. Logical and physical structure complement each other in terms of time efficiency and space efficiency.
+As illustrated in the figure below, **the physical structure reflects the way data is stored in computer memory** and it can be divided into contiguous space storage (arrays) and non-contiguous space storage (linked lists).
+The two types of physical structures exhibit complementary characteristics in terms of time efficiency and space efficiency.

 ![Contiguous Space Storage and Dispersed Space Storage](classification_of_data_structure.assets/classification_phisical_structure.png)

 **It is worth noting that all data structures are implemented based on arrays, linked lists, or a combination of both**.
 For example, stacks and queues can be implemented using either arrays or linked lists; while implementations of hash tables may involve both arrays and linked lists.
 - **Array-based Implementations**: Stacks, Queues, Hash Tables, Trees, Heaps, Graphs, Matrices, Tensors (arrays with dimensions $\geq 3$).
 - **Linked List-based Implementations**: Stacks, Queues, Hash Tables, Trees, Heaps, Graphs, etc.